dfelinto/blender-manual/manual/interface/controls/nodes/groups.rst

 the new *Group Output* node.

-If you want to pass an additional parameter into the group, an socket must be added to the *Group Input* node.
+If you want to pass an additional parameter into the group, a socket must be added to the *Group Input* node.
 Therefore drag a connection from the hollow socket on the right side of the *Group Input* node to the desired input socket on the node requiring an input.
 The process is similar for the *Group Output* regarding data